damianc/nothing/README.md

+# The what is that?

-*nothing* is a lightweight library allowing you to do nothing with an array.
+**nothing** is a lightweight library allowing you to do nothing with an array.